khulnasoft/AiKit/automation_tools/checklists/frontend_checklist.md

        2. - [ ] ❌: The alias is added to the existing function/method's test in the `aliases` parameter of `handle_frontend_test`/`handle_frontend_method`.
 3. - [ ] ❌: The naming of the function/method and its arguments exactly matches the original.
 4. - [ ] ❌: No defined argument is being ignored in the function/method's implementation.
-5. - [ ] ❌: In special cases where an argument's implementation should be pending due to an incomplete superset of an ivy function:
+5. - [ ] ❌: In special cases where an argument's implementation should be pending due to an incomplete superset of an aikit function:
        1. - [ ] ❌: A descriptive comment has been left under the `Implement superset behavior` ToDo list in https://github.com/khulnasoft/aikit/issues/6406.
-       2. - [ ] ❌: A ToDo comment has been added prompting to pass the frontend argument to the ivy function whose behavior is to be extended.
+       2. - [ ] ❌: A ToDo comment has been added prompting to pass the frontend argument to the aikit function whose behavior is to be extended.
 6. - [ ] ❌: In case a frontend function is being added:
-       1. - [ ] ❌: It is a composition of ivy functions.
+       1. - [ ] ❌: It is a composition of aikit functions.
-       2. - [ ] ❌: In case the needed composition is long (using numerous ivy functions), a `Missing Function Suggestion` issue has been opened to suggest a new ivy function should be added to shorten the frontend implementation.
+       2. - [ ] ❌: In case the needed composition is long (using numerous aikit functions), a `Missing Function Suggestion` issue has been opened to suggest a new aikit function should be added to shorten the frontend implementation.
-       3. - [ ] ❌: `@to_ivy_arrays_and_back` has been added to the function.
+       3. - [ ] ❌: `@to_aikit_arrays_and_back` has been added to the function.
 7. - [ ] ❌: In case a frontend method is being added:
        1. - [ ] ❌: It is composed of existing frontend functions or methods.
-       2. - [ ] ❌: If a required frontend function has not yet been added, the method may be implemented as a composition of ivy functions, making sure that:
+       2. - [ ] ❌: If a required frontend function has not yet been added, the method may be implemented as a composition of aikit functions, making sure that:
-              - [ ] ❌: `@to_ivy_arrays_and_back` has been added to the method.
+              - [ ] ❌: `@to_aikit_arrays_and_back` has been added to the method.
               - [ ] ❌: A ToDo comment has been made prompting to remove the decorator and update the implementation as soon as the missing function has been added.
 8. - [ ] ❌: The function/method's test has been added (except in the alias case mentioned in <2>):
        1. - [ ] ❌: All supported arguments are being generated in `handle_frontend_test`/`handle_frontend_method` and passed to `test_frontend_function`/`test_frontend_method`.